Law - Law for non-lawyers: a brief overview

 The study of British law concerns the study of primary legal materials - Acts of Parliament, Statutory Instruments, governmental orders, regulations and law reports - and of secondary sources, including journal articles books and ebooks, Parliamentary Papers and other sources surrounding and discussing the primary sources.

 Whilst the Discovery Service offers a good general search of academic journals, it does not necessarily distinguish by different legislative regimes.
 You need to take great care to ensure that any articles you find are about the correct jurisdiction.
 Most law courses at Portsmouth concentrate on English law but you may be studying another country.
+If that is the case please do consult Linda or Sharon about locating appropriate resources.
 Remember too that our main legal databases may not make their entire content visible to Discovery.

 The two main sources for primary legal sources are Westlaw and LexisLibrary.
 Both have powerful search features that will allow you to find precisely what you need in its most current form.
 Both Lexis and Westlaw present core primary law supported by their own mix of secondary materials.
 They each have their own strengths and weaknesses and also contain a significant amount of material from covering other jurisdictions.
 The Law team are happy to help if you have difficulties locating precisely what you need.